godinhojoao/aws-clf-c02-content/20_AWS-account-management.md

 ## AWS Organizations - (Manage multiple AWS accounts centrally.)

+- Groups of AWS accounts, can be nested.
 - **MASTER ACCOUNT**: The management account, the one that have created the Organization.
 - **Consolidated Billing** across all accounts.
 - **Cost benefits**: